Eye Health 101: 5 Reasons to Wear Sunglasses Every Day

 Right now, there’s no cure for the most common type of AMD.
 Cataracts are often treated with a new eyeglass prescription and lifestyle changes—like adjusting lights and changing your driving habits—until it becomes too difficult to keep up with your daily routines.
 Then surgery is in order.

-3 People Who Need to Be Extra Careful
+3 People Who Need to Be Extra Careful for Their Eye Health

 You’re at risk for UV damage if you spend any time outdoors.
 Which means we all need to take protective measures.
 However, some people need to be extra careful.
 That could mean you if …